Red-whiskered bulbul: Description

 The red-whiskered bulbul is about 20 cm in length.
 It has brown upper-parts and whitish underparts with buff flanks and a dark spur running onto the breast at shoulder level.
 It has a tall pointed black crest, red face patch and thin black moustachial line.
 The tail is long and brown with white terminal feather tips, but the vent area is red.
 Juveniles lack the red patch behind the eye, and the vent area is rufous-orange.

 An albino red-whiskered bulbul has also been recorded.

-The loud and evocative call is a sharp kink-a-joo (also transcribed as pettigrew or kick-pettigrew or pleased to meet you) and the song is a scolding chatter.
-They are more often heard than seen, but will often perch conspicuously especially in the mornings when they call from the tops of trees.
-The life span is about 11 years in captivity.
+The red-whiskered bulbul's loud and evocative call is a sharp kink-a-joo, also transcribed as pettigrew or kick-pettigrew or pleased to meet you.
+Its song is a scolding chatter, more often heard than seen; it but often perches conspicuously especially in the mornings when it calls from the tops of trees.

 Distribution and habitat

 This is a bird of lightly wooded areas, more open country with bushes and shrubs, and farmland.
-Irruptions have been noted from early times with Thomas C. Jerdon noting that they were "periodically visiting Madras and other wooded towns in large flocks."
+Irruptions have been noted from early times with Thomas C. Jerdon noting that they were "periodically visiting Madras and other wooded towns in large flocks".

 It has established itself in Australia and in Los Angeles, Hawaii, and Florida in the United States, as well as in Mauritius, on Assumption Island and Mascarene Islands.
 In Florida, it is only found in a small area, and its population could be extirpated easily.

 It was eradicated from Assumption Island in 2013–2015 to prevent colonisation of nearby Aldabra, the largest introduced bird-free tropical island.

 The red-whiskered bulbul was introduced by the Zoological and Acclimatization Society in 1880 to Sydney, became well established across the suburbs by 1920, and continued to spread slowly to around 100 km away.
 It is now also found in suburban Melbourne and Adelaide, although it is unclear how they got there.